lognin/Capstone-Two-/Capstone2_FinalReport.md

 ![Model 1 Results](Model1Results.png)

 The second model, comparing a low stringency treatment group of countries and an average stringency control group, fared somewhat better.
-It too showed an expected decrease in excess mortality in the treatment group, with an coefficient of around -3917.
+It too showed an expected decrease in excess mortality in the treatment group, with a coefficient of around -3917.
 This result also fails to reach statistical significance but comes much closer.

 >* The coef, 0.025, and 0.975 confidence for the variable "did" is primarily what were interested in here.